cnlohr/cnlohr_tricks/README.md

 	printf( "%f\n", power );
 }
 ```
+### Goertzel's DFT

 ![goertzels0](https://github.com/cnlohr/cnlohr_tricks/blob/master/media/goertzels0.png?raw=true)

 Below is an example using Goertzel's Algorithm to extract the phase and magnitude of a sinewave of an incoming signal, against a specific target frequency.
 If you think this is magical, that makes two of us.

+This is performing a DFT.
+If all you are looking for is a single value, DFTs are massively faster than FFTs.

 ```c
 #include <stdio.h>